-The EducationUSA network consists of hundreds of advising centers in 170 countries.
+The EducationUSA network consists of hundreds of international student advising centers in more than 175 countries and territories.

 EducationUSA services are available to accredited U.S. higher education institutions only.
 Institutions must be accredited by an accrediting body recognized by the U.S. Department of Education.